Bayer-Group/solvmate/README.md

 # Solvmate
 A practical ML framework for the recommendation of organic solvents based on the paper
-*Solvmate: A Practical Open Source Solvent Recommender based on Differential Solubility and Semiempirical Feature Representations* (**citation link will follow**).
+*Solvmate - A hybrid physical/ML approach to solvent recommendation leveraging a rank-based problem framing* (**citation link will follow**).

 Given a compound as SMILES, and set of solvents as IUPAC names, the solvents are recommended in increasing solubility.